 Residential Community Corrections consists of a network of residential facilities, sometimes referred to as "halfway houses," for adult felons to receive supervision and treatment services in a controlled environment before re-entering the community.

 Pretrial Services assesses defendants in custody prior to their first court appearance.
 This program obtains essential information and makes risk-informed recommendations to the court to assist in determining appropriate pretrial release conditions.

 The Home Confinement Program uses eletronic monitoring and supervision strategies to effectively monitor and supervise a client in the community, allowing that client to work and participate in other court ordered activities like treatment and community service.

-The Community Corrections Division provides vital, cost-effective programs which serve as an alternative to incarceration for individuals approved to participate in community supervision programs.
-These programs protect the community by monitoring offenders and their activities and help ensure criminal patterns are not repeated.
+Community Corrections provides vital, cost-effective programs that serve as an alternative to prison for individuals vetted and approved to participate.
+All of these programs, for offenders placed in residential facilities or in non-residential treatment and supervision programs, protect the community by monitoring offenders and their activities and work to ensure criminal patterns are not repeated.